Xenophilicy/FoodEffects/README.md

 # [![Xenophilicy](https://file.xenoservers.net/Resources/GitHub-Resources/foodeffects.png)]()

 ## Information
 With this plugin, you are able to assign different effects to items so that when a player interacts with or consumes that item, they are given the effect for a set duration at a set effect level!
-All of these options can be set in the *items.json* file.
 The format along with some examples for the item listing can be found in both the *config.yml* file and down below if you ever get confused.
 If you would like a video example of the plugin in action, click [here](https://youtu.be/SbITnMk8jVE)

 ## Item Formatting
 ```yaml